How Many Pageviews Do I Need for Google Adsense? How Much Money Can I Make?

 How Much Does Adsense Pay Per 1,000 Page Views?

 Adsense pay varies wildly on niche, region, topic, and more.
-On the low end, publishers can earn as little as $1-$2 per 1,000 pageviews.
+The way Adsense works, on the low end, publishers can earn as little as $1-$2 per 1,000 pageviews.
 On the high end, it can go up to as much as $30 or more.

 You can estimate different niches and regions right on the Adsense homepage.